HayChaster/HayChaster.github.io/essays/DesigningCode.md

 My professor at the University of Hawaii at Manoa once told me that designing a pattern and solutions for the problem is 70% of the work and that coding is 30%.
 By having a good understanding of the problem, it would be common knowledge when coding the solution with a good framework to the design.

+Getting to understand that design patterns are templates, and the code that is underlining the templates are the tiny details about the project in hand.
+It't compared to a paper, having an outline is like having the design pattern, while writing the whole paper is like the code.
+If done step by step we are able to complete a program in which excels in design and fluidity.